the-turing-way/the-turing-way/book/website/reproducible-research/case-studies/case-study-statistical.md

 ### Overview

-The manuscript {cite:t
-  }`Kunzmann2020CS` itself is concerned with the problem of deriving a suitable sample size for a clinical trial.
+The manuscript {cite:t}`Kunzmann2020CS` itself is concerned with the problem of deriving a suitable sample size for a clinical trial.
 This is a classical problem in statistics and particularly important in medical statistics where collecting trial data is extremely expensive and